A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type branching Markov processes

 Then for every $\rr=(r_1, r_2, r_3, \ldots) \in \Rd$, we define

 Let $\cutOU{\mu}$ be the image of $\mu$ by the map $\rr \mapsto \cutOU{\rr}$.

 \begin{lem}[Key embedding property] The truncated process

-is an OU type branching Markov chain with characteristics $(\sigma, c, \cutOU{\mu}, \dOU)$. \end{lem} See Lemma~3 in \cite{Bertoin:CF} for an analogous result for branching L\'evy processes.
+is an OU type branching Markov process with characteristics $(\sigma, c, \cutOU{\mu}, \dOU)$. \end{lem} It is not difficult to prove Lemma~\ref{Ch4:lem:cut} by using similar arguments to those of an analogous result \cite[Lemma~3]{Bertoin:CF} for branching L\'evy processes.
+We include the proof of Lemma~\ref{Ch4:lem:cut} in Appendix~\hyperref[sec:A]{A} for the sake of completeness.

-As a particular case of the truncation, when $\levOU=0$, at each branching event we only keep the child which is the closest to the parent, and discard all the others.
-Therefore, at each time $t\geq 0$ it remains only one particle, called the \emph{selected atom}.
-Formally, with the notation of Definition~\ref{Ch4:defn:BOUPF}, the position of the selected atom is given by
+For the particular case with $\levOU=0$, at each branching event we only keep the closest child, and discard all the others.
+Therefore, at each time $t\geq 0$ there remains at most one particle, called the \emph{selected atom}.
+With notation of Definition~\ref{Ch4:dfn:BOUPF}, the position of the selected atom is given by

 where $\bar{1}_n:= (1,1,\ldots,1)\in \N^n$ for every $n\geq 0$.